PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 # Contributing

+This file contains information for people working on developing or maintaining this project, explaining the project structure, procedures used, and other information likely to be useful.

 ## Git Workflow

 This project uses a version of [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/) for its workflow.
 This uses two primary long-lived branches, `main` and `release`, plus short-lived feature and release candidate branches: